cmarquardt/docker-gitlab-ee-subgit/README.md

 Image: [marq/gitlab-ee-subgit](https://hub.docker.com/r/marq/gitlab-ee-subgit/)

-[GitLab](http://gitlab.org)'s Enterprise Edition, with [SubGit](http://www.subgit.com) v3.2.5 installed.
+[GitLab](http://gitlab.org)'s Enterprise Edition, with [SubGit](http://www.subgit.com) v3.3.5 installed.

 All of [GitLab's Docker-related documentation](http://doc.gitlab.com/omnibus/docker/) remains valid; the only difference compared to the [official Docker image(s)](https://hub.docker.com/r/gitlab/gitlab-ee/) provided by GitLabHQ is that this image contains an installation of SubGit, a tool for migrating and even mirroring subversion and git source code repositories.
 In addition, one more volume (`/etc/subgit`) is exposed, allowing to store SubGit related things like a license key.
+In addition, the  `cron` daemon is launched, with the corresponding system directory being exposed as an additional volume.

 [Subgit's SVN to Gitlab Howto](http://www.subgit.com/gitlab.html) is a worthwhile read.